California Sun: Cultural Whiplash After Moving Countries

 So I did.

-I tried to learn the culture, to be more like my Chinese friends.
+to be more like my Chinese friends.

-I watched Taiwanese and Hong Kong shows, series, movies, trying to keep up.
+I watched Taiwanese and Hong Kong shows.

 But it never stuck.

 I always felt slightly behind.
-Slightly off.

 So I leaned west.

-More TV shows and series.
+More series.

-I remember pausing the screen and writing down scripts in my little notebook,
+I remember pausing the screen

-because the English I learned in school felt stiff by comparison.
+because the English I learned in school

 And MTV.

-I spent more time with Britney Spears and Beyoncé than my own mom.
+I spent more time with Britney Spears and Beyoncé

-I printed out lyrics, memorized them.
+I printed out lyrics.

-I absorbed Hollywood confidence secondhand.
+Borrowed confidence secondhand.

-Being mixed meant never landing fully anywhere.
+I never fully landed anywhere.

 London came later.

 Western, but restrained.
-Polite.
-Controlled.

-Years of navigating sarcasm and surface niceness.
+Years of navigating sarcasm

 I never quite cracked it.